felipecalgaro/github-badge/README.md

 # Github Badge

+## What I Learned

+- How to make a fetch request to an external API and handle its data

+## Overview

 This project is a badge generated with your or anyone else's Github informations, like profile picture, name, username, repositories and more.
 <br>

-### How to use
+## How to use

-You just need to type the Github username on the input, and then click on *Submit*.
+You just need to type the Github username on the input, and then click on _Submit_.

 ![login step](https://user-images.githubusercontent.com/102491212/180016820-fd5ce936-4277-482e-95a4-3f8697906e54.png)